 There are a number of revenue and expense considerations that a home inspector must be aware of and take into consideration when creating a home inspection business plan.
-Whether you are a seasoned home inspector or new to the home inspection industry, take the time to consider the questions below:
+Whether you are a seasoned home inspector or new to the home inspection industry, take the time to consider these questions.

-There Are 3 Key Components to Success in Home Inspection.
+The 3 Key Components to Success in Home Inspection

 To understand what it takes to set up and run a successful home inspection business we have additional resources available such as 'Starting a Home Inspection Business, What is the Financial Opportunity?' and another helpful article '3 Questions to Ask Yourself Before Starting a Home Inspection Career'.

 To learn more about becoming a home inspector in your state, simply select your state from the list on the home inspection training landing page.